ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

 }
 ```

+// Naming, we'll revisit later:
+//   Another gut reaction to "@concurrent" is that it gives me similar meaning vibes to reentrant... "this function may run concurrently" is way too close too rentrancy so it's a bit confusing...

 ### `#isolation` macro expansion

 Uses of the `#isolation` macro will expand to the implicit isolated parameter.
 For example, the following program prints `Optional(Swift.MainActor)`:

+// NOTE: Ah okey this explains why the adding of the parameter -- which I had a question about above.
+// Yeah that's a good reason, it'll allow carrying through isolation to 3rd parties/funcs/libs nicely... +1 on this part of the design for sure.

 ```swift
 nonisolated func printIsolation() async {